-City Contributions to the Combined Pension Plan in 2019 increased \$6.4 million or 4.3% due to the scheduled increase in the bi-weekly floor amount.
+City Contributions to the Combined Pension Plan only increased \$6.2 million or 4.0% in 2020 due to the scheduled increase in the bi-weekly floor amount.

 The City is required by ordinance to contribute amounts necessary to ensure the payment of benefits in the Supplemental Plan.
 The City's contributions shall be made in accordance with actuarial requirements established by the actuary and the board.
-City contributions to the Supplemental Plan in 2019 decreased by \$449 thousand over 2018 contributions and City contributions to the Supplemental Plan in 2018 decreased by \$98 thousand over 2017 contributions primarily due to contributions being redirected to the Excess Benefit Plan and Trust.
+City contributions to the Supplemental Plan in 2020 increased by \$247 thousand over 2019 contributions and City contributions to the Supplemental Plan in 2019 decreased by \$449 thousand over 2018 contributions primarily due to contributions being redirected to the Excess Benefit Plan and Trust.

+Net investment loss during 2020 was primarily driven by the depreciation in the fair value of private equity assets.
 Net investment income during 2019 was primarily driven by the appreciation in the fair value of public equity assets.
-Net investment income during 2018 was primarily driven by the appreciation in the fair value of some private assets and was partially offset by public equity losses incurred especially during the fourth quarter of 2018.

 Distributions to members consist of monthly payments of retirement, disability, and survivor benefits, as well as monthly DROP annuity payments and other DROP payments made in accordance with Section 6.14 of Article 6243a-1 of the Texas Statutes.
-The chart below compares the components of distributions paid to members for the years ended December 31, 2019 and 2018.
+The chart on the next page compares the components of distributions paid to members for the years ended December 31, 2020 and 2019.

-Management's Discussion and Analysis (Unaudited) December 31, 2019 and 2018
+Management's Discussion and Analysis (Unaudited) December 31, 2020 and 2019